DIEGO ARMUS, Professor and Co-Chair

-ROBERT E. WEINBERG, Isaac H. Clothier Professor of History and International Relations and Chair
+ROBERT E. WEINBERG3, Isaac H. Clothier Professor of History and International Relations

 AHMAD SHOKR, Assistant Professor

 Why Study History?

 - A 2021 study concluded that a liberal arts education “is what will best equip students with the adaptability and fortitude to navigate the road ahead.”
 (Lynn Pasquerella, President, Association of American Colleges and Universities)

 - To master an academic methodology that allows you to think critically about the past and analyze the political problems of the contemporary world.

 - To wrestle with the complex questions of “how” and “why” changes in the human experience occur over time.